 Enterprise application integration middleware enables programmers to create business applications without having to custom-craft integrations for each new application.
-In this situation, middleware helps software and service components work together, providing a layer of functionality for data consistency and multi-enterprise or B2B integration.
+In this situation, middleware helps software work together, providing a layer of functionality for data consistency and B2B integration.

-Businesses can purchase individual integration middleware products, on-premises products or cloud-based application integration suites.
+Businesses can purchase individual integration middleware products as on-premises products or cloud-based integration suites.

 Platform middleware supports software development and delivery by providing a runtime hosting environment, such as a container, for application program logic.
-Its primary components are in-memory and enterprise application servers, as well as web servers and content management.
-Platform middleware includes tools that support application development and delivery, such as web servers, application servers and content management systems.
+Platform middleware includes tools that support application development and delivery, such as web servers, application servers and content management systems (CMSes).

-Generally, embedded or external communications platform middleware will allow different communications tools to work together.
-These communications tools enable application and service interaction.
-Resource management services, such as Microsoft Azure Resource Manager, host application program logic at runtime -- another key function in platform middleware.
+Generally, embedded or external communications platform middleware enables different communications tools to work together for application and service interaction.
+Resource management services, such as Microsoft Azure Resource Manager, host application program logic at runtime.
 Other components include Trusted Platform Modules (TPMs) and in-memory data grids (IMDGs).

 Types of middleware

 There are many examples of middleware, each created to fulfill specific functions in connecting applications, web and cloud services.
-Here are some commonly used types of middleware:
+Commonly used types of middleware include the following:

 - Messaging middleware facilitates communications between distributed applications and services.